MOARdV/AvionicsSystems/Documents/ReadMe-Documents.txt

-﻿This directory contains multiple text files that are used to organize the documentation for Avionics Systems.
+﻿This directory contains multiple text files that are used to organize the documentation for MOARdV's Avionics Systems.
 They are not authorative or final documents - those will show up eventually under GameData/AvionicsSystems/PluginData.
 You can consider this an off-site backup of my electronic scratchpad.

 All text files (.txt extension) in this directory are considered

-Copyright (c) 2016 MOARdV
+Copyright (c) 2016-2017 MOARdV
 All Rights Reserved

 You are permitted to make copies of these documents (such as through GitHub